Special offer

 Pros and cons of interview scorecards

-There are some definite advantages and disadvantages when it comes to using interview scorecards.
-To help you make the correct decision for your business, take a look at these pros and cons.
+There are some advantages and disadvantages when it comes to using interview scorecards.
+To help you make the correct decision for your business, take a look at these potential pros and cons:

-• Helps you stay focused: by using an interview scoring sheet, the interviewer is able to really focus on what each candidate is saying, which allows the interview process to be more precise.
+• Helps you stay focused: By using an interview scoring sheet, the interviewer is able to really focus on what each candidate is saying, which allows the interview process to be more precise for an ideal interview.

-• Promotes sound hiring practices: the interview scorecard is a record of what is said in an interview and explains why a business hired a certain candidate.
-This means that there is no unconscious bias when interviewing, which protects the business from lawsuits due to discrimination.
+• Promotes sound hiring practices: The interview scorecard is a record of what is said in an interview and explains why a business hired a certain candidate.

-• Helps hiring managers improve: when using a standardized interview scorecard, it’s easier for hiring managers to make the right decision on which candidate to hire.
-In addition to giving hiring managers a clear idea of the exact requirements for the position, scorecards also help hiring managers remember candidates and what they said.
+• Helps hiring managers improve: When using a standardized interview scorecard, it can be easier for hiring managers to make the right decision on which candidate to hire.
+In addition to giving hiring managers a clear idea of the exact requirements for the position, scorecards may also help hiring managers remember candidates and what they said.

-• Limits eye-contact: writing notes for an interview rating sheet can make it difficult for an interviewer to make the appropriate amount of eye contact with the candidate, which may confuse the interviewee.
-The candidate might feel that the process is impersonal, which may turn them off from working for your company.
+• Limiting presence: Writing notes for an interview rating sheet can make it difficult for an interviewer to make the appropriate amount of interactions with the candidate, which may confuse the interviewee.
+The candidate might feel that the process is impersonal, which may make them feel uneasy.

-• Requires a lot of time and effort: creating a system for interview scoring sheets can take the HR department a lot of time.
-Also, tabulating the scores of each candidate and comparing notes with other hiring managers also slows down the entire process.
+• Requiring a lot of time and effort: Creating a system for interview scoring sheets can take the HR department or manager a lot of time.
+Also, tabulating the scores of each candidate and comparing notes with other hiring managers may also slow down the entire process.

-What criteria should be on a scoring sheet?
+What criteria can be used on a scoring sheet?

 Best practices for deploying scoring sheets